US Iran war: Fertiliser, cement, auto, tiles among sectors likely to be hit by fuel crisis - BusinessToday

 On the contrary, some market experts believe that select defensive pockets and upstream companies also benefit from the rising crude oil prices.
 Sectors relying on infra push, inelastic demand, commodity play and defence themes are the major beneficiaries in such turbulent times and one can look for opportunities there.

-Paresh Bhagat, CIP Veer Growth Fund (AIF), Chairman at Mangal Keshav Financial Services said that Pharma sector is seen a strategic hedge.
+Paresh Bhagat, CIO, Veer Growth Fund (AIF), Chairman at Mangal Keshav Financial Services said that Pharma sector is seen a strategic hedge.
 With a $30.47 billion export base, its strength lies in the 'inelastic' demand for chronic therapies like cardiac and diabetes care.
 A weaker Rupee provides a natural revenue cushion for export-heavy leaders like Glenmark, Lupin, Wockhardt, and Senores Pharma, helping them offset rising logistics costs, he said.

 "Most importantly, we remain unequivocally bullish on the Indian Capital Goods sector, specifically players like ABB and Siemens.
 The domestic traction in Infra, T&D, and Energy represents a structural shift, not a temporary one.
 Their massive, long-term order books make them uniquely resilient to the current turbulence in the Strait of Hormuz," he adds.